ddhoogduin/webapp-gen-system/README.md

 #### Directus manager

-Follow the installation instructions of the directus manager.
+Install the package requirements.
 When completed, the directus manager script can be executed.
 ```sh
 $ python3 directus-manager/Command.py
 ```